Investing in Dutch AI

 Organize "AI Demo Days" between hubs.
 Instead of each hub having its own pitch events, create a rotating Dutch AI Showcase where the best startups from Amsterdam, Eindhoven, Delft, and Groningen demonstrate their technology to an audience of investors, corporates, and international partners.
 This increases visibility and creates a national AI brand.

-Encourage corporate venture building.
-Dutch corporates have capital, customers, and domain knowledge, but often lack the speed and innovative power of startups.
-What if ASML, Philips, and DSM each set up a Corporate AI Venture Studio, where they co-create new AI companies with founders?
-This is not an acquisition or investment, but co-creation.
-It combines the best of both worlds: startup speed with corporate scale.
+Stimulate corporate venture building.
+Dutch corporates have capital, customers, and domain knowledge, but often lack the speed and innovation prowess of startups.
+What if ASML, Philips, and DSM each set up a Corporate AI Venture Studio, where they build new AI companies together with founders?
+This is not acquisition or investment, but co-creation.
+It combines the best of both worlds: startup agility with corporate scale.

 For founders, this means building on Dutch strengths (B2B, deeptech, infrastructure), thinking internationally, and seeking strategic corporate partners.
-For investors, it means going for concentration instead of spreading, investing in ecosystem infrastructure, and thinking pan-European.
-For the ecosystem, it is about creating structural connections between hubs, building sector-specific clusters, and encouraging corporate venture building.
+For investors, it means going for concentration instead of diversification, investing in ecosystem infrastructure, and thinking pan-European.
+For the ecosystem, it is important to create structural connections between hubs, build sector-specific clusters, and stimulate corporate venture building.

 The Dutch AI paradox is solvable.
-It doesn't require radical change, but rather strengthening what already works.
+It does not require radical change, but a strengthening of what already works.
 Collaboration, specialization, and quality over quantity.
 The underdog has a serious bite.
-Now it is time to turn that bite into a lasting grip on the global market.
+Now it's time to turn that bite into a lasting grip on the global market.

 Max Pinas